PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/nintendo-game-consoles/nintendo-64.md

 For uncompressed folder, the folder name must be similar to the gameID (for example  `MARIOKART64`).

-Once the texture pack in the right folder, enable **CUSTOM TEXTURES** in Retrobat.
+Once the texture pack in the right folder, enable **CUSTOM TEXTURES** in ProjectArcade.

 <figure><img src="https://i.imgur.com/jBt3sjA.png" alt=""><figcaption><p>Advanced System Options (can also be done per game)</p></figcaption></figure>